From the World Heritage inscription:

 St. James’ Cathedral isn’t the grandest or most beautiful cathedral in Europe let alone Croatia.
-It’s inclusion on the world heritage list seems out of place compared to other great and historic cathedrals which have been listed.
+Its inclusion on the world heritage list seems out of place compared to other great and historic cathedrals that have been listed.

 The real reason I think St. James Cathedral is on the world heritage list is its method of construction.
 There was no mortar used in the walls.
 The stones were carefully cut and stacked without anything holding them together.

 There are several great world heritage sites in Croatia.
 However, I don’t think St. James’ Cathedral is one of them.
 If you are in Šibenik or driving down the Dalmatian coast it is worth a visit (you can probably experience the whole in the 15 minutes) but only the hardcore world heritage site fan is probably going to find it of interest.

 The Cathedral of St James in Šibenik is a cultural UNESCO World Heritage Site in Croatia.
 Inscribed in 2000, this Roman Catholic Church features Renaissance style architecture.
 It is the seat of the Diocese of Šibenik.
 The groundbreaking for the church took place in 1431 but it was completed in 1536.